kimoppalfens/kimoppalfens.github.io/_posts/2017-09-27- Powershell App deployment toolkit - GUI.md

 Software identification tags are stored on the computers on which software is installed.
 The standard allows for operating system vendors to specify where software identification tags are located.
 On Windows Vista machines and later, SWID Tags are stored under %Programdata%\

-On of the key-elements of the software ID tag is the "RegID-File".
+One of the key-elements of the software ID tag is the "RegID-File".
 The file is generated based on when the domain name from the vendor of the application was first registered.
 Eg, if we lookup "Adobe.com" on [www.whois.net](www.whois.net), we can see that it was first registered/created on
 November 1986.

 ![alt]({{ site.url }}{{ site.baseurl }}/images/adobe.PNG)